grame-cncm/faust/libraries/doc/hoa.md

 ### `optimInPhase`
 The inPhase Optimization optimize energy vector and put all loudspeakers signals n phase.
-It should be used for an auditory
+It should be used for an auditory.

 ### Usage